endverbraucher/hypercouch/README.md

 http://developer.apple.com/library/mac/#qa/qa1067/_index.html
 * For production environment set variable `slog_secret` for the secret token of rails.
 For a new one simply run `rake secret`.
-* For Production: generate a new secret token with `rake secret`